-^{}I am indebted to audiences at the GAP in Konstanz, the workshop 'Bridging Metaphysics and Philosophy of Physics' in Rochester, eidos in Geneva, The Metaphysics of Entanglement project at Oxford, the Centre for Philosophy of Time in Milano, and the Urbino Summer School in Philosophy of Physics for discussions, as well as to Craig Callender, Jonathan Cohen, George Darby, Baptiste Le Bihan, Ghislain Guigon, Stephan Leuenberger, and Keizo Matsubara for comments on an earlier draft of this essay.
+\I am indebted to audiences at the GAP in Konstanz, the workshop 'Bridging Metaphysics and Philosophy of Physics' in Rochester, eidos in Geneva, The Metaphysics of Entanglement project at Oxford, the Centre for Philosophy of Time in Milano, and the Urbino Summer School in Philosophy of Physics for discussions, as well as to Jiri Benovsky, Baptiste Le Bihan, Craig Callender, Jonathan Cohen, George Darby, David Glick, Ghislain Guigon, Stephan Leuenberger, Keizo Matsubara, Jonathan Schaffer, and a referee for Oxford University Press for comments on an earlier draft of this essay.
 Work on this project has been supported in part by the American Council of Learned Societies through a Collaborative Research Fellowship and in part by the John Templeton Foundation (grant 'Space and Time After Quantum Gravity').